General expressions for extra-dimensional tree amplitudes and all-plus 1-loop integrands in Q-cut representaion: Conventions and main results

 \section{Conventions and main results}

-In this section, we will first introduce our conventions and helicity choices.
+In this section, we will first introduce our conventions and helicity choices, compared with four dimensional treatment as massive particles.
 Then, to set our starting point, we give expressions for related 3-point tree amplitudes and 4-point tree amplitudes.
 Finally we summarize our main results for n-point tree amplitudes and analyze their structures.

-We only need to calculate some of amplitudes, since color-ordered amplitudes have the cyclic property $\cA_n(12...n)=\cA_n(2...n1)$, and the reflection property: $\cA_n(12...n)=(-1)^n\cA_n(n...21)$.
+We only need to calculate some of amplitudes, since color-ordered amplitudes have the cyclic property $\cA_n(1,2,\dots,n)=\cA_n(2,\dots,n,1)$, and the reflection property: $\cA_n(1,2,\dots,n)=(-1)^n\cA_n(n,\dots,2,1)$.